1,000+ Opportunities

 You can follow the links below to read our grant announcements: 2025: Knights of Columbus Endowment Announces 2025 Recipients 2024: Knights of Columbus Endowment awards $63,000 to 13 nonprofits in 2024 2023: Knights of Columbus Endowment Celebrates Second Annual Grant Awards 2022: Knights of Columbus Endowment Fund Celebrates Inaugural Grant Awards

-Based on current listing details, eligibility includes: Nonprofit organizations in Crawford County, Kansas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in Crawford County, Kansas.
+Confirm the full requirements in the official notice before applying.